-Wondering what to wear in Lisbon in spring?
+Wondering what to wear in Lisbon in spring or summer?
 Here are some travel essentials and outfit ideas!

 What to Wear in Lisbon in Spring